 Israel

-Due to its ongoing political unrest with the West Bank, Israel may not be on your bucket list, yet this country is amazingly easy to travel around with English spoken in most areas.
+Due to its ongoing political unrest with the West Bank, Israel may not be on your bucket list, yet this country is straightforward to travel around with English spoken in most areas.

-With a cosmopolitan capital, great food and sandy beaches (not to forget the Dead Sea), Israel and its people will surprise you.
+Israel and its people will surprise you with a cosmopolitan capital, great food, and sandy beaches (not to forget the Dead Sea).

 Types of travelers: All nationalities.